Arin0402/Data-structures-and-Algorithms/22_CRT/Day 11.md

             A *p;
             p = &b;

-            p -> func(); // This will func() of class A due to compile time binding.
+            p -> func(); // This will call func() of class A due to compile time binding.
 At the run time the type of p is B

         }